Tina-otoge/SuperPanda/README.md

 - Keyboard shortcuts everywhere
 - Theme system
 - Responsive galleries list, use it on desktop, mobile or tablets
+- Go to the first page of a gallery by clicking on the right edge of the cover
 - Distraction free and always full size reader
 - Turn pages using your left hand so you can keep your right hand free :eyes:
 - Easy to read and understand HTML structure and classes, easy custom themes!